-Depending on the surgical approach used by your surgeon, certain more specific contraindications may apply.
-Your physiotherapist will inform you which contraindications apply to you.
+If you have a hip prosthesis, depending on the surgical approach used by your surgeon, certain more specific contraindications may apply.
+Your therapist will inform you which contraindications apply to you.
+During your convalescence (6 weeks), avoid doing the following movements.
+These movements will be allowed progressively, starting 6 weeks after surgery.